 5. The VR Specialist is required to meet with the applicant to discuss eligibility and the assigned priority group decision.
 This discussion needs to take place prior to the actual approval of the QE2 Priority Group Determination being completed.
 All the information can be placed into QE2 without the actual approval being completed.
 This will give the applicant and VR Specialist the opportunity to review the information and have a discussion as to the why the eligibility and priority group assignment was made.
 As part of this discussion, the individual will have the opportunity to share any further information that may need to be considered.

 6. Information and referral services are required to be provided whether or not the individual chooses to apply for VR services, priority group(s) are closed and/or the individual chooses not to be placed on the waiting list.
 Nebraska VR must provide information and referral to community resources and partners in the statewide workforce (e.g., American Job Center, Adult Education, Independent Living Centers, Employment Networks, counseling, college and career centers, etc.).
 This process takes place during the mandatory meeting to discuss eligibility and priority group assignment.

-Below are the steps included in the information and referral process:
+Below are the required steps in the information and referral to other programs process:

 7. An Eligibility/Priority Group letter will be generated upon completion of the priority group determination approval in QE2.
 The Eligibility/Priority Group letter will be sent by the State Office to the client.
 An auto generated task note will be created indicating the letter has been sent.
 If the individual requires the Eligibility/Priority Group letter to be in Spanish, the VR Specialist needs to notify the state office immediately so the proper letter can be sent.